njhenry/nat_website/_writing/2020-10-14-trump_property_patrons.md

 became "[the most powerful lobbyist in Trump's Washington](https://www.politico.com/magazine/story/2018/04/02/most-powerful-lobbyist-in-trump-washington-217759)" thanks partly to connections forged at Trump properties.
-Of the six clients listed in the article, four are named in the Times article as well as the underlying dataset:
+Of the six clients listed in the article, four are named in the Times article:

 - U.S. Sugar
 - The private prison operator GEO Group, represented by founder George Zoley